-The top-most ProgramElement achieves one or more enterprise-level objectives, which are represented as elements within the Goal class.
+The top-most ProgramElement achieves one or more enterprise-level objectives, which are represented as elements within the Requirements class with the Type attribute set to Goal.
 Goals describe the desired effect (outcome) or achievement level in operational processes, projects, or special programs.
-Goals may also express enterprise objectives-high-level strategic objectives applying to the entire organization-or as more specific operational objectives that define desired outcomes of the work process.
+Goals may also express enterprise objectives- high-level strategic objectives applying to the entire organization-or as more specific operational objectives that define desired outcomes of the work process.
 Subordinate goals may be achieved by lower-level ProgramElements (Type: Program or Project).
+These Requirements of Type: Goal specify the affected elements in the aforementioned classes.
 Program/Project risks are followed and managed through the Risk class.
 Normally, a ProgramElement resolves a Risk by instituting strategies to mitigate the risk; however, provision is made for those cases where a ProgramElement may in itself cause a Risk, which program managers must mitigate.
 The acquisition of Capabilities is another important aspect of Program Management.
 A Capability is provided by a ProgramElement, which implements an Architecture.
 Note: A Capability is the basis of an OperationalActivity (see Section 2.1).

-24 Enterprise architecture would cover multiple programs and each program may include multiple projects.
+&lt;sup>22 Enterprise architecture would cover multiple programs and each program may include multiple projects.